Soccer player Kumi Yokoyama comes out as transgender: 'It would be harder to live closeted'

 Spirit manager Richie Burke expressed his heartfelt support for Yokoyama, who was an unused substitute in the team’s away game against the Chicago Red Stars on Saturday night.

-“We have no time for hate, we only have time for love in our football club,” the Scottish coach said following the 1-1 draw, adding that the club had been aware of Yokoyama’s transition upon their signing at the end of 2019 and offered its full backing.
+“We have no time for hate, we only have time for love in our football club,” the English coach said following the 1-1 draw, adding that the club had been aware of Yokoyama’s transition upon their signing at the end of 2019 and offered its full backing.
 “I love Kumi, always will, and I’ll always have a special place for somebody with that mentality.

 “They are very brave, they are very committed to this process, and if that’s what they want to do I’m going to do whatever I can do to support them.
 As long as they’re happy, I’m happy.”

-Yokoyama’s announcement also drew praise from other LGBTQ Japanese athletes such as rugby player and onetime Japan international Airi Murakami, who came out as a lesbian in April, and Shiho Shimoyamada, who became Japan’s first gay professional athlete in February 2019 and plays for the Nadeshiko League’s Sfida Setagaya.
+Yokoyama’s announcement also drew praise from other LGBTQ Japanese athletes such as rugby player and onetime Japan international Airi Murakami, who came out as a lesbian in April, and Shiho Shimoyamada, who became Japan’s first openly gay professional athlete in February 2019 and plays for the Nadeshiko League’s Sfida Setagaya.

 “To smile this much when you’re coming out isn’t very common and it was incredibly moving,” Shimoyamada tweeted.
 “I hope Kumi’s thoughts reach as many people as possible.”